Ernests Gulbis

-Ernests Gulbis ([ˈærnests ˈɡulbis], born 30 August 1988, nicknamed "Lord", "The Gull" or "Ernie") is a Latvian professional tennis player.
+Ernests Gulbis ([ˈærnests ˈɡulbis], born 30 August 1988) is a Latvian inactive professional tennis player.
+His career-high singles ranking is world No. 10, making him the only male Latvian tennis player ever to be ranked inside the top 10, a feat achieved in June 2014.
 In 2008, Gulbis won his first ATP Tour doubles title at the U.S. Men's Clay Court Championships, teaming with Rainer Schüttler, and in 2010, he won his first ATP Tour singles title in the Delray Beach, defeating Ivo Karlović in the final.
 In total, Gulbis has six ATP titles to his name.
-His best performance at a Grand Slam is reaching the semifinals of the 2014 French Open.
+His best performance at a Grand Slam was reaching the semifinals of the 2014 French Open.
 He had previously reached the quarterfinals of the 2008 French Open.
-Gulbis' career-high singles ranking is world No. 10, making him the only Latvian tennis player ever to be ranked inside the top 10 in ATP Singles Ranking.
-He achieved this in June 2014.

 Beginning after Wimbledon 2011, Gulbis was coached by Austrian Günter Bresnik, until his departure the day before the 2016 French Open.
 Previously, he was coached by Guillermo Cañas, and before that by Hernán Gumy (who before that was Marat Safin's coach), but their partnership ended due to Gumy's schedule; during that time, Darren Cahill served as Gulbis' consultant for several tournaments.
 Before Gumy, Gulbis was coached by Karl Heinz Wetter, and subsequently by Nikola Pilić, the former professional Croatian tennis player and Croatian and German Davis Cup captain.
+From September 2022 to August 2025, Gulbis was the president of the Latvian Tennis Union, gradually ending his career as a professional tennis player.